-The Office of Multicultural Programs seeks to create a more inclusive campus environment designed to educate the community about the knowledge, skills, and attitude that make for a culturally vibrant Institute.
-We also support the various underrepresented and under-resourced student groups to help them succeed and thrive at Rensselaer.
+RPI is committed to fostering a more inclusive campus environment by equipping the community with the knowledge, skills, and perspectives that contribute to a culturally vibrant Institute.
+We also dedicate ourselves to supporting underrepresented and under-resourced student groups, providing the resources and opportunities they need to succeed and thrive at Rensselaer.

 Resources for Underrepresented Students